Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Sure, you broke up a little bit in the question there, but I think what you're asking was could we see the same kind of dayrate progression in ultra-deepwater that we've seen here recently with harsh environment.
 And the answer is yes.
 The question is around timing.
 And so if you look at the harsh environment market, you go back a year ago, I mean, we were bidding at $150,000 a day.
 And you listened to Roddie's comments, the last fixture awarded was a $250,000 a day plus a $50,000 a day performance bonus.
 So I mean, really, you're looking at almost a $300,000 a day dayrate for some high-specification harsh environment assets.

-If we were sitting here 12 months ago, you wouldn't have believed that that kind of dayrate appreciation was possible and I'm not sure that we would've.
+If we were sitting here 12 months ago, you wouldn't have believed that that kind of dayrate appreciation was possible, and I'm not sure that we would've.
 But it's really an indication of there are only a few really high-specification assets that are out there in harsh environment.
 You could make a similar argument for the high-specification ultra-deepwater rigs, and as customers start to see those rigs locked into longer-term contracts, all of a sudden they become a little more valuable.
 And that's when you can start to push dayrates up.

 Haithum Nokta - Clarksons Platou Securities, Inc.